bkdev98/solid-react/public/solid.md

 <img src="/images/stackoverflow-2.png" style="width: 100%" />

-Note: My advice would be, when you make a decision, especially if it based on your personal preference or experience, try to answer the "why" question.
+Note: My advice would be, when you make a decision, especially if it based on your personal preference or experience, try to answer not the "how", but the "why" question.
 Why we do what we do.
 Why we choose this over that.
 Why we don't do this.
 Why we don't choose that.
 And I hope this talk did help you in some.